audioeye/sdlc-docs/docs/jest.md

 ```

 ## Usage
-Import the SDK into your test file, render your component, and then use the matchers to test for accessibility issues.
+Import the SDK into your test file, render your component, and then use the [available tests](#available-tests) to test for accessibility issues.

 Here's an example using React components and the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).